Experimentology

 Themes

-We highlight four major cross-cutting themes for the book: transparency, measurement precision, bias reduction, and generalizability.5
+We highlight four major cross-cutting themes: transparency, measurement precision, bias reduction, and generalizability.3

 • transparency: For experiments to be reproducible, other researchers need to be able to determine exactly what you did.
 Thus, every stage of the research process should be guided by a primary concern for transparency.
 For example, preregistration creates transparency into the researcher’s evolving expectations and thought processes; releasing open materials and analysis scripts creates transparency into the details of the procedure.

-• measurement precision: We want researchers to start planning an experiment by thinking “what causal effect do I want to measure” and to make planning, sampling, design, and analytic choices that maximize the precision of this measurement.
-A downstream consequence of this mindset is that we move away from a focus on dichotomized inferences about statistical significance and towards analytic and meta-analytic models that focus on continuous effect sizes and confidence intervals.
+• measurement precision: We want researchers to start planning an experiment by thinking: “What causal effect do I want to measure?” and to make planning, sampling, design, and analytic choices that maximize the precision of this measurement.
+A downstream consequence of this mindset is that we move away from a focus on dichotomized inferences about statistical significance and toward analytic and meta-analytic models that focus on continuous effect sizes and confidence intervals.

 Throughout the book, we will return to these four themes again and again as we discuss how the decisions made by the experimenter at every stage of design, data gathering, and analysis bear on the inferences that can be made about the results.
 The introduction of each chapter highlights connections to specific themes.